 Because Creole sounds a lot like French (similar accent, many overlapping words/concepts, though simplified structure), switching between French and Creole is much more convenient and natural for me than switching between English and Creole.
 But it’s not people’s mother tongue.

-I still had to learn a few new phrases in French that I never had to use before, like ceinture blanche à quatre barrettes (“white belt with four stripes”, my level at time of writing), passage de garde, (“guard passing”), and tourner (“to roll”).
-Oh and “no-gi” is sans gi, semi-obviously in retrospect.
+I still had to learn a few new phrases in French that I never had to use before, like ceinture blanche à quatre barrettes (“white belt with four stripes”, my level at time of arrival), passage de garde, (“guard passing”), and tourner (“to roll”).
+Oh and “no-gi” is sans gi, although people also say “no-gi”.

 Sometimes the coach and participants use English terms for control positions and submissions, but sometimes French, too.
 So it’s useful to know a few terms, e.g.